 Workers who are eligible for the International Mobility Program (IMP) include:

-- Those entering Canada as part of trade treaties, such as the North American Free Trade Agreement (NAFTA) or the Comprehensive Economic Trade Agreement (CETA).
+- Those entering Canada as part of trade treaties, such as the Canada-United States-Mexico Agreement (CUSMA) or the Comprehensive Economic Trade Agreement (CETA).

 - Those entering Canada on an open work permit.